 A diverse planning committee was established throughout the planning process to cultivate a greater knowledge of community-specific flood hazards.
-This committee included both city staff, applicable stakeholders, and members of the Flood Advisory Committee.
+This committee included both city staff and members of the Flood Advisory Committee.
 Planning committee members provided knowledge on local flood concerns and ultimately have the authority to implement the mitigation strategies developed during the planning process.
-Representatives from various agencies responsible for regulating development, or those who may have a role in pursuing and implementing hazard mitigation projects, were invited to be part of the Planning Committee.
-These agencies included but were not limited to: local and county emergency management, Floodplain Administration, Parks and Recreation, Engineering/GIS departments, Planning and Economic Development divisions, neighboring communities and counties, U.S. Army Corps of Engineers, and applicable state agencies such as Wisconsin Department of Natural Resources.